davidoury/vbuild-rsch/README.md

-# DIY: R, Spark, Cassandra, HDFS
+# Virtual R, Spark, Cassandra and HDFS

 These files can be used to create and configure one (or more) virtual machines (using virtualBox.)